 You want to start a new business

-Starting a new business is exhilarating, but it comes with some hefty financial risk.
-You’ll need to know whether your big idea is actually profitable before you dive in.
-An accountant will not only help you navigate some of the administrative components associated with starting a business, such as deciding on a business structure or whether you should register for GST, but they’ll be able to walk you through start-up and operating costs and create reliable revenue forecasts.
-They can also discuss your finance options and advise you on the right lenders.
+An accountant will not only be able to guide you through some of the administrative aspects that are associated with starting a business, such as deciding on a business structure or determining whether or not you should register for GST, but they will also be able to walk you through start-up and operating costs as well as create accurate revenue forecasts for your company.

 To set up a corporate structure